 White-tailed deer are an important part of the ecosystem and a valuable natural resource.
-There are now more than 95,000 white-tailed deer in Massachusetts.
-Densities range from about 10–15 deer per square mile in northwestern Massachusetts to more than 80 deer per square mile in areas of eastern Massachusetts closed to hunting.
+Deer densities vary widely from an ideal range of about 12–18 deer per square mile in most of central and western Massachusetts to more than 30–50 deer per square mile in areas of eastern Massachusetts and on the islands where hunting access is restricted.
 MassWildlife estimates deer populations across the 15 Wildlife Management Zones by annually evaluating hunter harvest data and biological data collected at checkstations.
 To better understand local deer densities and impacts to habitat, MassWildlife biologists also perform vegetation surveys and pellet counts.
 Additionally, hunters in Massachusetts provide valuable information by reporting deer sightings in a voluntary online survey each year.

 Historically in Massachusetts, deer populations were controlled by three main predators: mountain lions, wolves, and humans.
 Now that mountain lions and wolves are absent in the Commonwealth, deer populations are able to grow in numbers in areas without regulated hunting, despite vehicle collisions and predation by black bears, bobcats, and coyotes.